Isolating Afghanistan will have 'serious consequences' for region and world at large: Pak FM Qureshi | Law-Order

 “We have to adopt a new positive approach regarding Afghanistan,” he said.

-He urged the international community to recognize the new reality in Afghanistan and engage with the Taliban for the sake of peace.
+He urged the international community to recognise the new reality in Afghanistan and engage with the Taliban for the sake of peace.

+Qureshi said that he has observed that the international community was not in a hurry to recognise the new reality in Afghanistan and that people are ''watching and waiting''.

+''There is recognition of a new reality and there is the awareness that engagement is required and that dialogue can be useful,'' Qureshi said, adding that while the desire to engage was present, there was no ''rush to recognise'', the Dawn newspaper reported.

 He said Pakistan was contributing towards the improvement of the situation in Afghanistan and sent an aircraft on September 9 with food and medicine supplies and promised to extend more humanitarian assistance through air and land routes.